timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 Whereas the equivalent consolidate `System D (a,b,c,x,y,z)` will have a complexity measure of `6<sup>3.11</sup> = 263`

-In this example while **Operational Complexity** decreases from managing 3 applications to 1 larger application, **Code Complexity** (the much larger issue), remains essentially unchanged.
+In this example while **Operational Complexity** decreases from managing 3 applications to 1 larger application, however **Code Complexity** (the much larger issue), remains essentially unchanged.
 The degree of functional overlap between Systems being consolidated may be greater than 75%, or one may argue that the expotential <sup>3.11</sup> is too high for your organisation; however the argument concerning the ineffectivness of functional consolidation in reducing complexity still stands.

 Also note that Operational flexibility and resilience are reduced as the whole User population is now dependent upon the one monolithic application.

 So perhaps not the desired outcome for a multi-million dollar application consolidation program?

 ### Outsourcing